trivett/pfnp_bootcamp/instructor_notes_day_1.md

 <body>

 All the magic happens here.
-All the tags the user interacts with should live in this tag.
+All the tags the user sees and interacts with should live in this tag.